-- Doing a repair or rebuild and you just want to keep it original.
+- For instance, your doing a repair or rebuild and you just want to keep it original.

-- The rope seal may be used in a timing cover.
+- For example, the rope seal may be used in a timing cover.

-- Many water pumps have used rope type seals.
+- Finally, many water pumps, have used rope type seals.

 So, whatever the reason, they will never completely go away.
-But, because they are getting less common, todays mechanics, my not even know what they are.
+And, because they are getting less common, todays mechanics, my not even know what they are.

 So, it has taken many years to collect this information.
 Consequently, this information is feedback, from people like you.
 People tell us these seals have worked fine for them, but will they work for you?
 Furthermore, there is no guarantee that they will work 100% of the time.
 However, the seals listed below, have proven to be the most successful.